 People call our Dallas, Texas, trust attorney’s law office all the time with questions as to the interpretation of a trust they are involved in which the “intent” is ambiguous.
 The following informative blog post by one of our top Dallas trust attorneys dives into the issue of intent.
-If you have questions regarding disputing a trust or even trust litigation, reach out to us for a free consultation on your trust litigation issues throughout the Dallas, Texas, area.
+If you have questions regarding disputing a trust or even trust litigation, reach out to us for a no charge initial phone consultation on your trust litigation issues throughout the Dallas, Texas, area.

 ~ Editor’s Note